 Marjoram, both fresh and dried, is a well-known culinary herb that is used in a wide range of cuisines in the world.
 However, there is a taste difference between fresh and dried marjoram, with the dried version having a more concentrated flavor than the fresh ones.

-Marjoram is also a great plant to grow if you enjoy gardening.
+Marjoram is also a great kind of garnish herb to grow if you enjoy gardening.
 They are simple to cultivate and do not take up much room in your backyard or even your home.

 Marjoram Benefit – A Package of Healthy Compound and Nutrition